alekssadowski95/OpenPartsLibrary/README.md

 My Bill of Materials is a temporary collection for parts selected during design work.

 Users can review quantities, estimated cost, CAD availability, and download the selected package.

+## FreeCAD Focused

+The library is focused on assemblies created with FreeCAD.

+Many low-cost AliExpress components are good enough for prototypes and early machines, but the development workflow becomes slow when CAD files are scattered across supplier downloads, old projects, and local folders.

+OpenPartsLibrary keeps reusable CAD files close to the part information so engineers can quickly insert known components into FreeCAD assemblies.

+Typical part families include:

+- Linear rails and sliding blocks
+- Aluminum profiles and brackets
+- Fasteners, nuts, washers, and spacers
+- Plates, panels, adapters, and mounting parts
+- Purchased standard components used in machine frames and mechanisms

 ## Multiple Languages